 - 30 candied cherries, halved

 - Place cream in large bowl; let stand out at room temperature for 1 hour.
 Add vinegar; stir until thickened.
 Stir in yeast until dissolved; add the egg yolks.
 In a small bowl, combine flour and salt.
 Cut in butter.
 Gradually add to creamed mixture and mix well.
-Divide dough in half; wrap in plastic wrap.
+Divide dough in half; wrap in plastic.
 Cover and refrigerate overnight.

 - In a small saucepan, combine the pecans, 1/4 cup sugar, brown sugar and milk.
 Cook and stir over medium heat for 3 minutes; set aside.